jensbecker-dev/OffensiveGUI/README.md

 ![OffensiveGUI Logo](static/images/logo.svg)

 OffensiveGUI is a web-based application designed to simplify the use of offensive security tools like Nmap.
-Built with Flask, it provides an intuitive interface for running network scans and managing security tasks.
+Built with Flask, it provides an intuitive interface for running network scans, managing targets, monitoring their status, and logging actions.

 ---

 ## 🚀 Features

-- **Nmap Integration**: Perform network scans directly from the web interface.
+- **Nmap Integration**: Perform various types of network scans (TCP, UDP, Xmas, Service, OS) directly from the web interface.
+- **Target Management**: Add, edit, and delete targets easily.
+- **Action Logging**: View a history of actions performed on targets.
+- **Target Monitoring**: Monitor the online/offline status of targets in real-time.
+- **Database Management**: Delete or recreate the database directly from the settings page.
 - **Responsive Design**: Built with Bootstrap 5 for a seamless experience across devices.
-- **Dynamic Feedback**: Real-time feedback during scan execution.
-- **Customizable Options**: Specify Nmap options and targets easily.

 ---